syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

         this.Subviews[0].Frame = new CGRect(0, 20, this.Frame.Right, 50);
     }
 }
 {% endhighlight %}

-    * You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

 ### Displaying pop-up when SfPopupLayout is not set as root view

+You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

+Refer to the following code example for displaying popup.

 {% highlight c# %}